codespin-ai/codespin/README.md

 ```

 This command creates a .codespin directory containing some default templates and configuration files.
-You may edit these templates are required, but the default template is fairly good.
+You may edit these templates as required, but the default template is fairly good.

 In addition, it is also recommended to do a global init, which stores the config files under $HOME/.codespin.
 The global init also creates openai.json and anthropic.json under $HOME/.codespin where you can save your api keys.